-The problem with most indexed universal life comparisons is too much variation is allowed across carriers.
-All carriers have a defaulted interest rate for their various indexing strategies and these are loosely substantiated by the current cap and participation rates currently stipulated in the policy.
+The problem with most indexed universal life comparisons is that too much variation is allowed across carriers.
+All carriers have a defaulted interest rate for their various indexing strategies, and these are loosely based on the cap and participation rates stipulated in the policy.

 We can still control a macro evaluation of expenses if we assume the same credited interest rate.
-Whether or not the additional cap rates justify the additional expenses is part of a fine tuning process of selecting the best contract for a given situation.
+Whether or not the additional cap rates justify the additional expenses is part of a fine-tuning process of selecting the best contract for a given situation.

 So, failure number one is the lack of a universally assumed interest rate.

-Some comparisons have specified premiums and solved the death benefit to the premiums “target premium”–bad idea.
-We want the minimum death benefit because we want to mitigate insurance costs as much as possible to build the best performing universal life contract.
+Maximum income is our goal.
+As such, we want the minimum death benefit in order to mitigate insurance costs as much as possible and build the best-performing universal life contract.

-It is true that this life insurance as an asset class thing gets better the healthier one happens to be – longer life expectancy begets lower insurance costs –better risks classes are, again, one of the fine tuning considerations.
+It is true that this life insurance as an asset class thing gets better the healthier one happens to be – longer life expectancy begets lower insurance costs – so again, better risk classes are one of the fine tuning considerations.

-We solve the death benefit for minimum non-MEC and DEFRA compliant, increasing until the year income starts at which point we switch the death benefit option to level.
+We solve the death benefit for minimum non-MEC and DEFRA compliance, increasing until the year income starts, at which point we switch the death benefit option to level.

 We’ve sorted the results by income derived.

 While it’s tempting to draw definitive conclusions about who has the best product and who doesn’t, it’s important to remember that this is a narrow evaluation of a specific circumstance.